 Too little too late or will the Go Pro Karma really hit the spot?

-Go Pro yesterday released full details of their new Karma Drone and video system at Photokina 2016 in Germany.
+Post updated January 2018: Go Pro yesterday released full details of their new Go Pro Karma Drone and video system at Photokina 2016 in Germany.
 Check it out in all its typical Go Pro glory below:

-I have been a fan of Go Pro since their first cameras but over the past couple of years, had started to wonder what had happened to them…after all, the HD Hero 5 missed its usual, annual release date and we have heard very little in the meantime.
+I have been a fan of Go Pro since their first cameras.
+However, over the past couple of years I have started to wonder what had happened to them.
+After all, the HD Hero 5 missed its usual, annual release date and we have heard very little in the meantime.

 Go Pro Karma Drone